david-thrower/cerebros-core-algorithm-alpha/README.md

 ```

-## Example output from this task (Ames data set not pre-processed or scaled: Price predictions, val_rmse $856.25)
+## Example output from this task (Ames data set not pre-processed or scaled: House sell price predictions, val_rmse $856.25)

 ```
 Best model: (May need to re-initialize weights, and retrain with early stopping callback)